Targeting Your Maximum ROI: 10 Tips for Ad Optimizations

 Lead ads are an ad format that allows individuals to sign up for your offer without ever having to leave Facebook.
 The signup process is further simplified by auto-populating form fields with information that they’ve already given Facebook, reducing friction in the process.

-In today’s pay-to-play world, without putting paid media dollars behind each post.
+In today’s pay-to-play world, Facebook’s organic reach is severely limited without putting paid media dollars behind each post.
 When promoting posts, don’t just hit the boost button to throw some spend behind it.
 Instead, promote posts via Ads Manager to take advantage of Facebook’s full targeting, bidding, and placement options.

 So, why not use boost?
 When compared to promoted posts via Ads Manager, boosted posts are limited in their capabilities.
 The main limitations of boosted posts are: